 Grant Timeline

 *Applications from Native-led land trusts, or applications that include partnerships with underserved community organizations and/or Tribes or Native-led organizations may be submitted at any time.
 Please contact the Program Director by October 18, 2024 to inform us of your intent to apply.
-Funding is limited and will be provided as applications are received and evaluated.
+For projects submitted after October 18, 2024, funding is limited and will be provided as applications are received and evaluated.

 Contact Information